Cornell Supplemental Essays 2023-24 – Prompts and Advice

 College of Arts and Sciences – Cornell Supplemental Essays

-In this essay, Cornell wants to see evidence of your drive, passion, and intellectual ambition as well as your specific plans for continuing to be academically engaged while in college.
+With 78 different majors and minors, the College of Arts and Sciences offers myriad opportunities for any student.
+As such, Cornell wants to see evidence of your drive, passion, and intellectual ambition as well as your specific plans for continuing to be academically engaged while in college.
+What are your current interests?
+How have you explored them inside and outside the classroom?
+How do you hope to continue pursuing them as an undergraduate?
 Great things to highlight here include:

 - Undergraduate research opportunities in the summer or during the school year as well as independent research you would like to conduct under faculty supervision.